 In order for this to happen the banks will have to open up their data through application programming interfaces (APIs).
 Fortunately for consumers the CMA is forcing the banks to adhere to open banking standards by January 13 2018.

 The new rules state that banks must create open APIs so that customer data can be shared between organisations and be incorporated into third party applications in a common, consistent format.

 The first stage will be open APIs for what the CMA calls product and reference data.
 This will allow developers to create price comparison services, or include ATM locations on their maps, for example.

-This is due to be in place by the end of March and is something of a test run for the more confidential customer transaction data being opened up by January 2018.
-This data will allow developers to securely view things like transaction history to aid applying for a mortgage, or to alert users that they are at risk of becoming overdrawn, for example.
+This is something of a test run for the more confidential customer transaction data being opened up by January 2018.
+This data will allow developers to securely view things like transaction history when applying for a mortgage, or to alert users that they are at risk of becoming overdrawn, for example.

 The advantage of this, as the CMA itself defines, would be: "Reliable, personalised financial advice, precisely tailored to your particular circumstances delivered securely and confidentially."

 This, presumably, will lead to a massive land grab from the big banks and from smaller challenger banks and fintech companies in order to provide customers with the best possible banking experience.

 Matt Cox, head of insight and innovation at Nationwide Building Society is a tad sceptical.
 Speaking with Computerworld UK, Cox said: "So when this thing launches do I think there will be an explosion of people using it?
 No.